Things To Do Memorial Day Weekend in the Bronx NYC

 Memorial Day 2021 Events in the Bronx

-According to a February 8, 2021 report in Military News the U.S. Navy is holding Fleet Week virtually for the second year in a row due to the CoVid pandemic.
-The annual celebratory week in NYC is scheduled to run from Wednesday, May 26 to Monday, May 31, 2021.
-I believe, assuming all goes well, they will return next year.
+Military News announced that the U.S. Navy is holding Fleet Week in person this year, after two years of virtual Fleet Week due to the CoVid pandemic.
+The annual celebratory week in NYC is scheduled to run from Wednesday, May 25 to Tuesday, May 31, 2022.

 Things continue to move in the right direction.
 Eating out at one of the Bronx restaurants NYC is now generally fully available, as is most shopping.
 We also posted some restaurant suggestions in our Mother's Day Restaurants in the Bronx report.